pathtofile/Sealighter/docs/COMPARISION.md

 I tested it out when FuzzySec first released it, but came across a couple of issue that mean it didn't replace my personal tooling as a research platform.

 I really want to stress, my goal and primary usecase of Sealighter is as a *reseach* platform.
-SilkETW has some nice fatures to make it probably more suitable in a production environment.
-But for a platform to reaeach new ETW and WPP providers and events, I came across these challenges:
+SilkETW has some nice fatures to make it more suitable in a production environment.
+But for a platform to reaeach new ETW and WPP providers and events, The following were challenges that led me to turn my tooling into a proper project:

 ## Parsing of some Events